-In the present investigation, the yield attributing characters were significantly (Table 2 and 3) influenced by different level of fertilizer application.
+In the present investigation, the yield attributing characters were significantly (Table 2 and 3) influenced by different levels of fertilizer.
 Significantly higher values were noticed with 125 per cent RDF (34.06, 38.22 and 4.94 g; number of good opened bolls per plant, total number of bolls per plant, boll weight (g), respectively) compare to 100 per cent RDF (31.11, 35.61 and 4.79 g; number of good opened bolls per plant, total number of bolls per plant, boll weight, respectively) and 75 per cent RDF (24.49, 29.21 and 4.59 g; number of good opened bolls per plant, total number of bolls per plant, boll weight, respectively).
-[2] Reported that significant increase in boll weight due to higher phosphate content in cotton throughout the boll development stage with higher level of fertilizer.
-The increase in the yield attributing characters with 125 per cent RDF might be due to significantly higher amount of dry matter production and its accumulation in reproductive parts and leaf area up to the harvest.
-These results are in compliance with the findings [3] and [4].
+Significant increase in boll weight due to higher phosphate content in cotton throughout the boll development stage with higher level of fertilizer [2].
+The increase in the yield attributing characters with 125 per cent RDF might be due to significantly higher amount of dry matter production and its accumulation in reproductive parts and leaf area up to the harvest [3] and [4].
 Harvest index of cotton differed significantly due to application of RDF.
-Significantly higher harvest index was recorded with 125 per cent RDF (0.43) and 75 per cent RDF (0.36).
+Significantly higher harvest index was recorded with 125 per cent RDF (0.44) when compared to 100 per cent RDF (0.43) and 75 per cent RDF (0.36).
 This is due to significantly higher economical yield obtained with higher fertilizer application.